1551-1581 W 7th Ave rezoning application

 CityHallWatch shadow diagram shows more severe impacts on the Park than the applicant’s. https://cityhallwatch.wordpress.com/wp-content/uploads/2024/03/compare_11am_spring_equinox.jpg CityHallWatch has a good track record for accuracy.
 Have city staff made any attempt to verify the applicant’s submission?

-Robr asked about 2 months ago
+Robr asked 8 months ago

 As part of overall urban design analysis of the rezoning application, staff will perform their own shadow study analysis to understand any potential impacts of the proposed development on Burrard Slopes Park.
 The conclusion of the review may result in urban design recommendations for revisions for Council’s consideration.